mohdjami/AI-SDR/README.md

 5. **Schedule meetings** with interested prospects
 6. **View meeting transcripts and insights** in the Knowledge Base tab

+## Testing the System

+You can test the system using the following credentials:

+**Login Credentials:**
+- Email: jamikhann7@gmail.com
+- Password: abcd1234

+### Testing Workflow

+1. **Login** using the credentials above
+2. **Find leads** by going to the Prospects tab
+3. **Draft emails** for any prospect you find interesting
+4. **Track replies** in the Reply Tracker (demo data will be shown)
+5. **Schedule meetings** and add bots to test the transcription feature

+> **Note**: When adding a meeting bot, please be patient as it takes approximately 1 minute for the bot to join the meeting and begin processing.

+### Test Meetings

+For testing the meeting bot feature, you can use the following steps:

+1. Create a Zoom/Google Meet/Microsoft Teams meeting
+2. On the Meetings tab, click "Add Bot to Meeting"
+3. Paste your meeting URL and provide a title
+4. Click "Add Bot" and wait approximately 1 minute for the bot to join
+5. You'll receive a notification once the bot has successfully joined
+6. Conduct your meeting as normal
+7. After the meeting, transcripts and insights will be available in the Knowledge Base

 ## API Documentation

 The API documentation is available at `http://localhost:8000/docs` when the backend is running.